 US stock indexes rose

-Junk bond yields fell 40 basis points week-over-week and ended at 9.5% on February 19, 2016.
-Due to a fall in yields, returns of mutual funds investing in junk bonds such as the American Funds American High-Income Trust Class A (AHITX) and the T. Rowe Price High Yield Fund Advisor Class (PAHIX) rose in the week ended February 19.
+Junk bond yields fell by five basis points week-over-week and ended at 7.7% on May 20, 2016.
+Due to a fall in yields, the prices of mutual funds and ETFs that invest in junk bonds, including the American Funds American High-Income Trust Class A (AHITX), the T. Rowe Price High Yield Fund Advisor Class (PAHIX), the SPDR Barclays Capital High Yield Bond ETF (JNK), and the iShares iBoxx $ High Yield Corporate Bond ETF (HYG), rose in the week ended May 20.

 This series will cover the developments in the primary and secondary markets for high-yield debt and leveraged loans.
-We’ll begin with developments in the high-yield primary market issuance.
+We’ll begin by discussing developments in the high yield primary market issuance.